CaptainCrouton89/AlariaWiki/Talents.md

 Hidden attackers cannot make opportunity attacks against you, you do not suffer any penalty from attacking an obscured enemy, and obscured enemies gain no advantage when attacking you.

-In addition, if you spend your action watching a creature fight for there rounds or more, you learn the creature’s strengths and weaknesses, and have [advantage](Advantage and Disadvantage) on all A/D rolls made against that creature.
+In addition, if you spend your action watching a creature fight for there rounds or more, you learn the creature’s strengths and weaknesses, and have [advantage]([Advantage](Advantage and Disadvantage) and Disadvantage) on all A/D rolls made against that creature.

 <br>
 <hr>